irackson/mern-docker/README.md

 ###### Backend Readme (by Will Pratt)

-> The backend of this project was started on 20MAY21 and was editted multiple times.
+> The backend of this project was started on May 20, 2021 and was edited multiple times.
 Then main focus of backend was facilitating the creation of CRUD routes for the three pages (run, hike, scenic) of the On The Run site.
 The original author was Will Pratt.
 The QA/QC was Ian Rackson and Katherine Gomez.
-Both of whom editied this file up to the last minute and make this project an ultimate success.
+Both of whom edited this file up to the last minute and make this project an ultimate success.

 > Besides the CRUD routes, the additional feature of authentication was added.
 This was to ensure users could: 1. not have anyone else edit/deface their activity posts.
 2. only that authorized user could post under that username.
 This was a good exercise in authorizations in React for the team to problem shoot basic issues like tokens and how to logout.